FV-E991 series: Design

 Based on the design of the EV-E301 series battery electric multiple unit, the design of the train conveys a sense of speed and give a futuristic image.
 The train is painted in a blue splash pattern to represent the moistening of the earth and the water generated from the fuel cell device.

 The train has the HYBARI logo on the front and another on the side in the middle of the train, on a side of the junction between cars.
 This logo is to represent the introduction of new energy for vehicles as the breath of spring onto the land.

 Goals

 Contributing to reduce carbon dioxide emissions

 The main goal of this project is to create a rolling stock that operates using clean energy, such as hydrogen, to minimize the environmental impact.
 Hydrogen does not emit carbon dioxide or any other polluting substance to the atmosphere and can be produced using renewable energy.
 This will help to curb global warming and to diversify energy sources.

 Collaboration to develop hybrid fuel cell vehicles

 Combining JR East's railway rolling stock design and manufacturing, Hitachi's railway hybrid systems, and Toyota's technologies used to develop the Mirai fuel cell electric automobile and SORA fuel cell bus, those three companies will adapt fuel cells for the railway industry.
 They will try to create hybrid fuel cell rolling stock, which needs a higher power output than cars and buses.

 Operations

-This series is scheduled to operate on the following lines by March 2022 as a test unit: